visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

 Minor relases also contain a teaser followed by the two or three major enhancements in the release.
 Three major enhancements is prefereable to two and sometimes you will need to aggregate multiple enhancements into a major enhancement.
 Use the existing posts as examples.
+You should only commit the new blog once the release has been published.

 Updating the Spack ``package.py`` file
 --------------------------------------